Castle Hotels of France

 The original purposes of castles in France varied widely.
 S0me were architectural expressions of the noble families who built them.
 Some were fortresses built in defense against the British, Saracens, or Germans.
 One was built to protect pilgrims, another was a honeymoon retreat, and another was a pleasure palace for a famous perfumer.

-For 100s of years the French monarchy moved at whim from castle to castle, (or château to château, as you will)—hunting, attending tournaments, and dancing at lavish balls.
+For hundreds of years the French monarchy moved at whim from castle to castle, (or château to château, as you will)—hunting, attending tournaments, and dancing at lavish balls.
 They left a tradition of unsurpassed beauty and elegance.
 Of course, it is impossible to re-create their world for the modern traveler, but you can catch a glimpse of it by driving in your contemporary carriage, moving as the monarchy did through pastoral countryside from castle hotel to castle hotel.
 You’ll be greeted with warmth and kindness and experience some of the world’s finest cuisine and wine.

 Some great reasons to visit

 Every region of France is fantastique!

 Alsace and Lorraine With roots dating back 700 years to the Holy Roman Empire, the Alsace region charms with half-timbered houses bursting with brilliant flowers on their window sills, ancient churches, and hillside castles.
 In Lorraine, fortresses and abbeys remind us of the region’s ancient past, while the memorials of Verdun pay homage to the sacrifices made during World War I.

 Aquitaine and Midi-Pyrénées The stunning beauty of the Dordogne and the Pyrenees mountains, the mighty fortresses with their turbulent past, and the sublime wines of Bordeaux are all perfect reasons to spend time in two of France’s most seductive regions.